This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Rio Tinto (NYSE:RIO)

-Iron ore and coal prices have fallen sharply over the course of the last year, due to oversupplied markets and weak demand.
+Iron ore and coal prices have fallen sharply over the course of the past couple of years, due to oversupplied markets and weak demand.
 The fall in coal prices has prompted Rio Tinto to review its coal mining operations and selectively divest its mines.
 In contrast, despite the fall in iron ore prices, the company has continued to ramp up its iron ore output.

 - Divestment of coal mines